List of Fables characters: The Beauty and the Beast

-In the Fairest story "Lamia", it is revealed that Beauty hides a dark secret.
-She is, in fact, a lamia who was driven from her home after a man got her in the family way.
+In the Fairest story "Lamia", it is revealed that Beauty is a lamia who was driven from her home after a man got her in the family way.
 The man's wife had some friends run Lamia out of town.
 They followed her to another world, where Lamia met a beautiful woman.
 Lamia, having so recently been abused for beauty's sake, hated the woman on sight and killed her, because "everything beautiful leads to ruin in the end".
 Lamia then took the woman's form in order to adopt her peaceful and simple way of life.
 She kept the form so long that the woman's personality became her.
 She met Beast, and they fell in love.
 Every few decades, Beauty becomes herself Lamia again.
 When this happens, Beast tries to catch her in time and lock her away.
-Sometimes she escapes, and embarks on a killing rampage, targeting rapists and men who abuse women (going after innocents is "not her style").
-Beast then assumes the identities of famous heroes of detective fiction (such as Auguste Dupin, Sherlock Holmes, Hercule Poirot, Sam Spade and Philip Marlowe) and has to stop her before the mundy authorities can catch her.
+Sometimes she escapes, and embarks on a killing rampage, targeting rapists and men who abuse women.
+Beast then assumes the identities of famous heroes of detective fiction (such as Auguste Dupin, Sherlock Holmes, Hercule Poirot, Sam Spade and Philip Marlowe) and has to stop her before authorities can catch her.
 Bigby Wolf has threatened Beast to deal with the matter permanently - even if it means killing Beast as well.
 Beauty never remembers the incidents afterward and Beast never tells her the truth.

 Beast is considering making a new home for himself, his wife and their daughter in Flycatcher's kingdom in the Homelands, because Beauty will be safer there, as the "mundy" police keeps getting better and better at investigating and collecting evidence, and will catch Beauty sooner or later.
 The story's ending suggests that Beauty may be turning into Lamia again sometime in the near future.
-In the Fairest graphic novel Fairest In All The Lands, Lamia is gone for good: Beauty becomes the victim of a serial killer, and even though Beauty is brought back to life, Lamia is not.
+In the Fairest graphic novel Fairest In All The Lands, Beauty is killed by a serial killer and resurrected without the Lamia persona.
 Beast is ultimately killed by a feral, controlled resurrected Bigby Wolf.
-It remains to be seen if he will stay dead.
-In the final story, it reveals that years later, a grown up Bliss and Beauty have a business where they solve the problems of people (such as murders and kidnappings) using Bliss' beastly abilities.
+Years later, a grown up Bliss and Beauty have a business where they solve the problems of people (such as murders and kidnappings).